Frameworks

 stress_matrix(stress, edge_order=None, vertex_order=None)[source]

-Construct the stress matrix from a stress of from its support.
+Construct the stress matrix of a stress.

 Definitions